-Crack Pattern/Password/Pin lock of any Android phone.
+Unlock Pattern lock of any Android phone.
 If you own an Android Smart phone then you must be well aware of the security related stuff available in your phone system.
-There are various types of lock screen provided to protect and secure your phones data from unauthorized access.
+Moreover, there are various types of lock screen provided to protect and secure your phones data from unauthorized access.
 Among all the different ways to password protect your phone, the most popular one which comes with every Android device is the Pattern, Pin or Password Lock.

-This method is not effective as it wipes your phone data completely.
-So in order to overcome this, I am unveiling some of the major methods by which any user can bypass, unlock or crack the Pattern, Pin or Password Lock of any Android Smartphone.
-This article is particularly for those Android users who have forgotten their Android Pattern, Pin, Face or Password Lock and want to reset that without factory resetting, wiping or using their Google account.
+Besides, This method is not effective as it wipes your phone data completely.
+Hence, in order to overcome this, I am unveiling some of the major methods by which any user can bypass, unlock or crack the Pattern, Pin or Password Lock of any Android Smartphone.
+Moreovver, this article is particularly for those Android users who have forgotten their Android Pattern, Pin, Face or Password Lock and want to reset that without factory resetting, wiping or using their Google account.

 This article is for educational purpose only.
 Don’t use this for cracking any other person’s device without their permission.
-Also I’ll be not held responsible for any kind of damage caused to your phone by referring this guide.
-Though there are least chances that your device will get damaged still I recommend you to attempt everything mentioned below at your own risk.
+Droid Thunder will not be held responsible for any damage.

 - Make sure your device has at least 60% battery level.

-- You must temporary disable all the security related applications like Antivirus on your PC.
+- Temporary disable all the security related applications on your PC.

 Method 1: Regain your Original Pattern Lock back (Without Data loss)